YP-Learning/LetUs-C/src/Ch3-Decision-Control-Instruction/C/README.md

 f.
 If ages of Ram, Shyam and Ajay are input through the keyboard write a program to determine the youngest of three.
 [Solution](./f.c)

 g.
 Write a program to check whether a triangle is valid or not, when the three angles of the triangle are entered through the keyboard.
 A triangle is vaid if the sum of all the three angles is equal to 180 degrees.
 [Solution](./g.c)

+h.
+Write a program to find the absolute value fo a number entered through the keyboard.
+[Solution](./h.c)